tthorntone/AdNauseam-Wiki/Tricks-and-tips.md

 Other blockers typically cancel requests during `chrome.webRequest.onBeforeRequest`, which means by the time µBlock's handler kicks in, many, if not all, net requests have been blocked by the other blocker(s).

-So in such case, if you notice µBlock actually still ends up blocks something, it's actually everything the other blocker(s) did **not** block.
+So in such case, if you notice µBlock actually still ends up blocking something, it's actually everything the other blocker(s) did **not** block.
 Thus, µBlock can also be used to find out what other blockers are missing.

 Here is an example.
 ABP with _EasyList_ and _EasyPrivacy_. µBlock shows it blocked one request, thus something was **not** blocked by ABP: